sleepingkingstudios/rspec-sleeping_king_studios/README.md

 Now has additional chaining functionality to validate the number of arguments accepted by the method, and whether the method accepts a block argument.

-_Note:_ Not guaranteed to work with Ruby 2.0 keyword arguments.
-Caveat lector.

 **How To Use:**

     expect(instance).to respond_to(:foo).with(2..3).arguments.and.a_block

 **Chaining:**
 * **a\_block:** No parameters.
-Verifies that the method accepts a block argument. _Important note:_ Does _not_ check whether the block is called or yielded.
+Verifies that the method requires a block argument of the form &my_argument. _Important note:_ A negative result does _not* mean the method cannot accept a block, merely that it does not require one.
+Also, does _not_ check whether the block is called or yielded.
 * **with:** Expects one Integer or Range argument.
 If an Integer, verifies that the method accepts that number of arguments; if a Range, verifies that the method accepts both the minimum and maximum number of arguments.

+##### Ruby 2.0

+Has additional functionality to support Ruby 2.0 keyword arguments.

+**How To Use:**
+  expect(instance).to respond_to(:foo).with(0, :bar, :baz)

+**Chaining:**
+* **with:** Expects one Integer, Range, or nil argument, and zero or more Symbol arguments corresponding to optional keywords.
+Verifies that the method accepts that keyword, or has a variadic keyword of the form \*\*params.

+  _Important note:_ If you do not wish to validate the number of arguments, make sure to use nil as the first argument to #with; otherwise, the matcher will interpret your first keyword as the number of arguments to expect.
+And then explode.

 ### Core